haakemon/docker-jottacloud/README.md

 - [Ignoring files and folders from backup with Jottacloud CLI](https://docs.jottacloud.com/en/articles/1437235-ignoring-files-and-folders-from-backup-with-jottacloud-cli)

 ## Credit
-This is a fork with fixes from [maaximal/jottadocker](https://github.com/maaximal/jottadocker)
+This is a fork from [bluet/docker-jottacloud](https://github.com/bluet/docker-jottacloud) with some minor improvements